 Transferring Overseas Pension Funds to Australian Superannuation

-In this context it is obviously important to understand how any pension fund being transferred will be treated for Australian tax purposes.
-Hence, while UK pension funds qualify as FSF, there is much less clarity about how other funds, such as 401(k)'s and IRA's from the US, Canadian RRSP's and LIRA's and European funds, stand from an Australian tax perspective.
-In these cases Australian tax advice must preface any decision to transfer a pension - otherwise there is some prospect that all earnings within the fund may be subject to marginal Australian tax on transfer.
+In this context it is obviously important to understand how any particular pension fund transfer will be treated for Australian tax purposes.
+Hence, while UK pension funds will typically qualify as an FSF, there is much less clarity about how other funds, such as 401(k)'s, 403(b)'s and IRA's from the US, Canadian RRSP's and LIRA's, European pensions and Singaporean and Hong Kong provident funds stand from an Australian tax perspective.
+In these cases specific Australian tax advice must precede any decision to transfer a pension - otherwise, there is some prospect that all earnings within the fund may be subject to marginal Australian tax on transfer.

 Note that relatively recently the Government has also reduced the annual cap on non-concessional contributions to superannuation, which is the category that the majority of foreign pension fund transfers fall into, and there are some other requirements that must be met to ensure that any transfer does not attract Australian tax.
 Consequently, depending upon the capital value of the pension fund transfer, transfers may need to be paid over a number of years, and early professional advice must be sought to ensure tax effectiveness and compliance.

 The transfer of foreign pension funds into Australian superannuation, even if they do not meet the requirements to be an FSF, can still be made on a tax effective basis; but much will depend upon your individual circumstances and careful tax planning.